Bigger, rounder, firmer, fuller, higher… when it comes to our breasts, almost of us want more of something.

 Breast commandment #6: Show them off

-Do you pay proper attention to your breasts?
-What’s your secret boob pampering ritual?
+Do you pay proper attention to your boobs?
+What’s your secret breast pampering ritual?